 We're all doing more with less and it takes a toll on body, mind and spirit.
 How To Manage Stress can help you learn some skills for managing stress and gaining perspective on the stressors in your life.
 How To Manage Stress is self-paced: you review materials at your own pace.
-Since stress means different things to different people, five topics are available.
+Since stress means different things to different people, four topics are available.
 They are described below.

 Out Smart Stress